kumbulanit/t-sql/tech company/untitled/Comprehensive_Beginner_Exercise_Answer_Key_Part1.md

     END as RecommendedRecognition

 FROM TopPerformersByDept
-WHERE DeptRank <= 5  -- Top 5 per d.d.DepartmentName
+WHERE DeptRank <= 5  -- Top 5 per d.DepartmentName

 ORDER BY d.DepartmentName,
     DeptRank;